taogen-docs/resources-of-learning/domains/generative-ai.md

 - Build a Large Language Model (From Scratch) (2024) by Sebastian Raschka
 - The Hundred-Page Language Models Book: hands-on with PyTorch (2025) by Andriy Burkov
+- Generative AI Design Patterns: Solutions to Common Challenges When Building GenAI Agents and Applications (2025) by Valliappa Lakshmanan, Hannes Hapke

+AI Systems Performance

+- AI Systems Performance Engineering: Optimizing Model Training and Inference Workloads with GPUs, CUDA, and PyTorch (2025) by Chris Fregly

 LLM Resources